Toggle: English / Spanish

 - Periosteal -- bone bruise

 Bruises can last from days to months.
 A bone bruise is the most severe and painful.

 Bruises are often caused by falls, sports injuries, car accidents, or blows received from other people or objects.

-The main symptoms are pain, swelling, and skin discoloration.
+Main symptoms are pain, swelling, and skin discoloration.
 The bruise begins as a pinkish red color that can be very tender to touch.
 It is often difficult to use the muscle that has been bruised.
 For example, a deep thigh bruise is painful when you walk or run.

 Eventually, the bruise changes to a bluish color, then greenish-yellow, and finally returns to the normal skin color as it heals.